 In its employment practices, selection of students and administration of all programs and activities, the University of Saint Francis maintains a policy of non-discrimination regarding age, race, color, national origin, religion, gender, disability, genetics and veteran status.
-The university has appointed the Vice President for Student Affairs to serve as the Title IX Coordinator to ensure compliance with all Title IX regulations.
-Student inquiries or complaints should be directed to the Vice President for Student Affairs, Dr. Robert A. Pastoor, rpastoor@sf.edu, Trinity Hall, room 105; university employees may also direct their inquiries and complaints to the Director of Human Resources, 260-399-7700, ext.
+The university has appointed the Vice President for Catholic Culture and Student Life to serve as the Title IX Coordinator to ensure compliance with all Title IX regulations.
+Student inquiries or complaints should be directed to the Vice President for Catholic Culture and Student Life, Sr. Maria Gemma Salyer, msalyer@sf.edu, Trinity Hall, room 105; university employees may also direct their inquiries and complaints to the Director of Human Resources, 260-399-7700, ext.
 6901.

 It is a violation under Title IX of the Education Amendment of 1972 for any person to engage in discrimination or harassment based on several criteria, including sex.
-Anyone who believes that the university is not in compliance with Title IX and its regulations, or wishes to discuss concerns or file an informal or formal complaint, should contact the Title IX Compliance Officer, Vice President for Student Affairs, Dr. Robert A. Pastoor, rpastoor@sf.edu, Trinity Hall, room 105 or by telephone at 399-7700, ext, 6745.
+Anyone who believes that the university is not in compliance with Title IX and its regulations, or wishes to discuss concerns or file an informal or formal complaint, should contact the Title IX Compliance Officer, Vice President for Catholic Culture and Student Life, Sr. Maria Gemma Salyer, msalyer@sf.edu, Trinity Hall, room 105 or by telephone at 399-7700, ext, 6743.